masterlifting/money-transfer/README.md

 - Clone the repository

-  `git clone https://github.com/masterlifting/sharpdevelopers/ -b dev-react`
+  `git clone https://github.com/masterlifting/sharpdevelopers/ -b dev-react-redux`

 - Run the application from the root directory of the repository